Education Schemes 2021 Satisfaction Survey

-For further general information on DVA’s response to coronavirus visit www.dva.gov.au/coronavirus-disease-covid-19-information
+For further general information on DVA’s response to coronavirus, visit the Coronavirus disease (COVID-19) information page.Back to top

-Certain DVA Education Schemes recipients who receive their fortnightly payments at a similar rate to Youth Allowance students are eligible to receive the Coronavirus Supplement.
+Certain DVA Education Schemes recipients who receive their fortnightly payments at a similar rate to Youth Allowance students were eligible to receive the Coronavirus Supplement.

 DVA Education Schemes recipients eligible for the Coronavirus Supplement include those who are: